What is a Private Key? Public and Private Keys in Crypto: How Bitcoin Private Keys Work

 Private keys are used in most cryptocurrencies, such as Bitcoin or Ethereum, to secure your funds.
 Your private key is the only thing that proves to the outside world that you own the cryptocurrency account or wallet.
-Anybody that knows your private key can move your coins.
 If someone else knows your private key, there is nothing stopping them from emptying your wallet.

 The risks associated with private keys include loss and theft

-If you are managing your own cryptocurrency wallet, the only way you can lose your coins is by losing your private key or someone discovers your private key and steals your coins.
+If you are managing your own cryptocurrency wallet, the only way you can lose your coins is by losing your private key or someone discovers it and steals your coins.

 These are some of the ways you can lose your private key:

 • Forget where you hid it after writing it down - If you’re not careful, you might easily misplace the piece of paper you wrote your random number down on.
 And you can no longer access your crypto funds.

 • It becomes damaged or destroyed - A written down private key can easily become damaged or destroyed by fire or flood.
 Pets or children may eat it by accident.

-• Throw it away by accident - whether written down or stored on a computer, many people have thrown away their private key by accident.
+• Throw it away by accident - whether written down or stored offline on a device, many people have thrown away their private key by accident.
 One British man accidentally threw away his hard drive containing the private key to 7500 Bitcoins worth $280 Million dollars.

 • Delete it - If you saved your private key on your computer, it’s very easy to simply forget it and then restore or wipe your hard drive or save over the file during routine cleanups.